-The revised Planning Proposal seeks to facilitate renewal of the site for a 110 bed residential aged care facility, 141 independent living units and 63 townhouses by rezoning the site to R3 Medium Density Residential and amending the height and FSR controls that apply.
+A response to submission to the public exhibition was submitted in December 2022 and included a number of changes to the draft Site Specific DCP to address issues raised in the submissions.
+The Planning Proposal seeks to facilitate renewal of the site for a seniors housing development an aged care facility, independent living units and private townhouses by rezoning the site to R3 Medium Density Residential and amending the height and FSR controls that apply.